-Offered: Fall, Spring, and Summer Semesters For non-science, education, AND environmental science majors.
-Offered online and onground.
-This three credit, non-laboratory science course is designed to provide an overview of long-term effects on the well-being of the planet and its inhabitants.
-The course will examine ethics, attitudes and history; natural systems; population; global and regional environmental issues including: biodiversity loss, overconsumption of resources, food production and challenges, energy sources, pollution, waste, and urbanization; and economics, solutions, and attitudes, using current and historical topics as a lens to examine the complexities of these topics.
+Offered: Fall, Spring, and Summer Semesters For non-science, education, AND natural resources majors.
+Offered online, hybrid, and onground.
+Environmental science is applicable to all majors and areas of study.
+In this course, current environmental issues are examined in class discussions, short writing assignments, and hands-on projects.
+Ethics, values, attitudes, economics, and history are incorporated into discussions on the science and technology of climate change, biodiversity loss, overconsumption of resources, toxins, food production and availability, sources of energy, varied pollution, waste, and urbanization.
+The complexities of these wicked problems are stressed in addition to potential societal solutions.
 The use of computers and Blackboard are integral aspects of this course.
 Prerequisite: Eligibility for ENG 101W.